luetkemj/jsrlt/tutorial/part2.md

 };
 ```

+Try the game again - there is now an invisible boundary at the edge of the map!

-Congratulations for making it this far!
+Good job and congratulations for making it this far!
 That was a lot to get through.

 In part 2 we learned what an ECS architecture is and why you might choose to use one.
 We created our first components, entities, and systems to render an "@" on the dungeon floor and move it around!